SK124/CloudSegmentation/README.md

         • UNet with Resnet encoder
 ### Image Augmentations.
-- Since traditional PyTorch doesn’t have much support for Image Segmentations augmentations, I switched to the Augmentations.
+- Since traditional PyTorch doesn’t have much support for Image Segmentations augmentations, I switched to the Albumentations.
 The transformations applied are the following.
-Augmentations is an excellent library in PyTorch ecosystem having vareity of good augmentations to experiment with.
+Albumentations is an excellent library in PyTorch ecosystem having vareity of good augmentations to experiment with.

       • RandomSizedCrop